geraldb/talks/webcomponents2.md

 and turned on by default)

-Firefox ships "lite" web components machinery (shipping HTML Templates and Custom Elements; NOT shipping Shadow DOM and HTML Imports)
+Firefox ships "lite" web components machinery (shipping HTML Templates and Custom Elements; NOT shipping (in development) Shadow DOM and HTML Imports)

 ![](i/polymer-compatibility.png)